jimratliff/GenoMac-user/README.md

 ## Executive summary
 GenoMac-user is the user-specific component of Project GenoMac.
 Project GenoMac automates via scripting the configuration of any number of multi-user Macs, at both the system-scoped (see [GenoMac-system](https://github.com/jimratliff/GenoMac-system)) and user-scoped levels.

+**First time here?**
+Please go to the next major heading, viz., [The role of GenoMac-user within the larger Project GenoMac](#the-role-of-genomac-user-within-the-larger-project-genomac).

 ## Quick-reference cheat sheet for occasional maintenance
-(First time here?
-Please go to the next major heading, viz., [The role of GenoMac-user within the larger Project GenoMac](#the-role-of-genomac-user-within-the-larger-project-genomac).)
+If you’re beginning the user-scoped configuration of a particular user on this Mac, go directly to this section: [Step-by-step implementation (for a particular user)](#step-by-step-implementation-for-a-particular-user).

 The remainder of this section assumes you’ve already locally cloned the GenoMac-user repository to `~/.genomac-user` and that you’ve run the Hypervisor once completely through.